anthonyzee/qstorejs/README.md

 Supported browsers
 ------------------
-QstoreJS supports all popular modern web browser.
+QstoreJS supports all popular modern web browsers.

  - Tested in Firefox 4.0+
  - Tested in Chrome 11+